In this article, you’re going to learn all of the different parts of an electric guitar that have the biggest effect on guitar tone.

 String manufacturers will also offer more premium options that use more expensive materials.
 For example, Ernie Ball offers guitar strings made out of cobalt.
 This material is much more conductive than nickel, resulting in higher output and brighter tones.

 Another premium string material used is stainless steel.
-These strings also have higher output and last longer.
+These strings also have a higher output and last longer.

 In addition, companies like Elixir (my personal favorite), offer premium guitar strings that are coated with their polyweb or nanoweb technology.
 This makes the strings last considerably longer.
 However, it can slightly dampen the tone of the strings.
 In my opinion, it’s definitely worth the tradeoff as they’ll maintain their consistent tone for a long time, rather than getting dull after a week of playing.